Routine Load

 +-----------------------------------+-------+-----------+-------+---------------------+---------------------+---------+-------+----------------------+

-You can pause an load job using the PAUSE ROUTINE LOAD command.
-When a job is paused, it enters the PAUSED state, but the load job is not terminated and can be resumed using the RESUME ROUTINE LOAD command.
+You can pause an import job using the PAUSE ROUTINE LOAD command.
+After pausing the import job, it enters the PAUSED state, but the import job is not terminated and can be restarted using the RESUME ROUTINE LOAD command.

 PAUSE ROUTINE LOAD FOR testdb.example_routine_load_csv;

-You can resume a paused load job using the RESUME ROUTINE LOAD command.
+You can resume an import job using the RESUME ROUTINE LOAD command.

-To resume the testdb.example_routine_load_csv job, you can use the following command:
+For example, you can resume the testdb.example_routine_load_csv import job with the following command:

 RESUME ROUTINE LOAD FOR testdb.example_routine_load_csv;

-You can modify a created loading job using the ALTER ROUTINE LOAD command.
-Before modifying the job, you need to pause it using the PAUSE ROUTINE LOAD command, and after making the modifications, you can resume it using the RESUME ROUTINE LOAD command.
+You can modify a created import job using the ALTER ROUTINE LOAD command.
+Before modifying the import job, you need to pause it using PAUSE ROUTINE LOAD, and after modification, resume it using RESUME ROUTINE LOAD.

 ALTER ROUTINE LOAD FOR testdb.example_routine_load_csv